MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/run-azure-cli-docker.md

 # Run Azure CLI 2.0 in a Docker container

 You can use Docker to run a standalone Linux container with the Azure CLI 2.0 pre-installed.
-Docker lets you get started quickly with an environment where you can try out the CLI to decide if it's right for you, or use our image as a base for your own deployment.
+Docker gets you started quickly with an isolated environment to run the CLI in.
+The image can also be used as a base for your own deployments.

 ## Run in a Docker container